glezzz/Android-news-app/README.md

 ### Android news app

-Mobile app where you can check the latest worldwide world news using [NewsAPI](https://newsapi.org).
+Mobile app where you can check the latest world news using [NewsAPI](https://newsapi.org).
 First time I use an API in a mobile app.
 I followed a year old guide to create this project but I still needed to look a lot of stuff up because some of the methods were deprecated or just didn't work anymore and I also had to fix my own bugs.
 In this app you can get the latest news, search news by keywords and save the article to your saved news.
 I use Room as a database and the project is done in the MVVM architecture.